What about AI? Are AI Images a Viable Replacement for Photography and CGI in Amish Furniture Marketing?

 That retailer may not have the legal right to do so.

-Why Creating Realistic Amish Furniture Room Settings with AI Is So Frustrating
+Why Creating Realistic Amish Furniture Room Settings with AI can be So Frustrating

-Limitation #1: AI Does Not Understand Fixed Geometry
+Limitation #1: AI Does Not Understand Fixed proportions

 AI image models do not lock objects.